- Bachelor of Arts in Religious Studies

 Offerings in religious studies, all of which are taught from a non-sectarian perspective, include comparative courses on such topics as world religions, religious thought, religious ethics, mysticism, and women and religion, as well as a host of courses on specific religious traditions including Buddhism, Hinduism, Shinto, Taoism, Confucianism, Judaism, Christianity, and Islam.
-Students majoring in religious studies have the opportunity to take and have counted toward their major select courses in other departments and programs in the College of Arts and Sciences including African-American studies, anthropology, art history, classics, history, music, political science, and sociology.
+Students majoring in religious studies can take and have counted toward their major select courses in other departments and programs in the College of Arts and Sciences including African-American studies, anthropology, art history, classics, history, music, political science, and sociology.
 Courses in religious studies contribute to a student’s understanding of the beliefs and actions of diverse peoples and cultures.
-They also contribute to the student’s self understanding through uncovering and exploring major tenets of his or her own culture.
+They also contribute to the student’s self-understanding through uncovering and exploring major tenets of his or her own culture.
 The major in religious studies is designed to provide a rich training in the liberal arts and is particularly appropriate for those students considering careers in government, health, law, education, international business, social work, the ministry, or media.
 Students in other fields are encouraged to consider the possibility of a double major with religious studies.
-Students can find a more detailed description of the Religious Studies Program and its offerings, as well as news about its faculty and upcoming events, on the Web at religiousstudies.gsu.edu.
+Students can find a more detailed description of the Religious Studies program and its offerings, as well as news about its faculty and upcoming events, online at religiousstudies.gsu.edu.

 All undergraduates in good academic standing are eligible for the major and minor in religious studies.